-Are you spending time and energy on the things that are important to you or the things that are important to somebody else?
+Are you spending time and energy on the things that are important to you, or on things that are important to somebody else?

-Is the time you spend, activities you do and people you surround yourself with taking you forward to the person you want to become and the goals you want to achieve?
+When you reflect on the time you spend, the activities you do, and the people you surround yourself with, are they taking you forward towards the person you want to become and the goals you want to achieve?

-Are the people around you helping you get there, or holding you back?
+Are the people around you, the crowd you spend time with, helping you get there, or holding you back?

 “The fresh air will do you good”

-Do you force yourself outside at lunchtime for some fresh air and a quick walk around the block, carpark or local park (if you are lucky)
+Do you take yourself outside at lunchtime for some fresh air, some vitamin D, and a quick walk around the block, car park or local park (if you are lucky).